dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-06-09-big-batches-reality-distortion.md

 ---
 layout: post
-title:  "Big batches tend to distort reality"
+title:  "Big batches tend to distort perception of reality"
 ---

 Remember the last time you faced a big failure.
 How difficult was it to acknowledge it and how long did that process take?